Model terms & conditions

 - If you alter anything in the model, you do so at your own risk and must remove the Society's name and logo

 These model terms & conditions were drawn up by former publications director Gillian Clarke and Anne Waddingham, an Advanced Professional Member with experience as both a client and a freelance, in consultation with FirstAssist (the LawCare Service to which the SfEP then subscribed), copyright and contract consultant Richard Balkwill and Mark Seaman of Sweet & Maxwell.
+Clause 18 was amended on 25 May 2018 with the introduction of the GDPR.

 Model terms & conditions